 Three numbers to remember:

-Losses round away from zero — the protocol always rounds in its own favor, so the breakpoint is a hair earlier than a naive calculation suggests.
-If you want to avoid getting clipped, watch your buffer in the position panel and top up collateral early.
+Liquidation math rounds conservatively (in the protocol’s favor) to protect liquidity providers, so the actual trigger sits a hair earlier than a back-of-envelope calculation suggests.
+Keep a small buffer: watch your margin in the position panel and top up collateral early.
 See Margin management for how to add or remove collateral mid-trade.

-1. Trader settlement.
-Any remaining equity — collateral plus realized PnL minus funding and borrow fees — is paid back to the trader’s vault.
+- Trader settlement.
+Whatever equity is left after the fee — collateral plus realized PnL minus funding and borrow fees — is paid back to the trader’s vault.

 You won’t see queue clawback unless you specifically opened a position funded from the payout queue.
-For ordinary collateral deposits, only the dual CPI above applies.
+For ordinary collateral deposits, only the two payouts above apply.